fbpx

 7.4.4 where the Parties are unable to agree what that reasonable extension should be the matter shall be dealt with in accordance with the Dispute Resolution Procedure; and

-7.4.5 in relation to the provision of all other Services, m-hance shall be entitled to payment under that Contract as if there had been no such failure or delay with the performance of the Services and m-hance shall not be liable to the Customer for any loss or damage, in each case to the extent that it arises out of such Excusing Event.
+7.4.5 in relation to the provision of all other Services which are not affected by the Excusing Event, m-hance shall be entitled to payment under that Contract and m-hance shall not be liable to the Customer for any loss or damage, in each case to the extent that it arises out of such Excusing Event.

 7.5 Without prejudice to the preceding terms of this clause 7, neither Party shall be liable to the other Party for any delay or non-performance of its obligations under this Contract arising directly from a Force Majeure Event, provided that the affected Party: